SimSUM: Simulated Benchmark with Structured and Unstructured Medical Records: Background

-In this work, we build a synthetic yet sufficiently realistic dataset that addresses some of these shortcomings and allows research on the idea of incorporating domain knowledge for improved CIE in the presence of encoded tabular variables.
-Our dataset, called SynSUM (Synthetic Structured and Unstructured Medical records) is a self-contained set of synthetic EHRs in a primary care setting, fulfilling the following requirements: \setlist{nolistsep} \begin{itemize}[noitemsep] \item There is a mix of structured tabular data and unstructured text. \item The use-case in which the EHR is constructed allows us to explicitly model the domain knowledge in the form of a Bayesian network, which links the background tabular variables with the concepts expressed in the text. \item There is no time aspect, we construct the EHRs to be a static snapshot of a single patient encounter. \item The text contains additional context on some of the encoded tabular variables. \end{itemize}
+In this work, we simulate a sufficiently realistic dataset that addresses some of these shortcomings, enabling research on incorporating domain knowledge for improved CIE in the presence of tabular variables.
+Our dataset, called \textbf{SimSUM\footnote{An earlier version of this dataset was published under the name SynSUM \citep{synsum_old}.
+It has since been renamed to SimSUM to avoid confusion with synthetic data generated from real data, and to emphasize the simulated nature of the dataset.} (Simulated Structured and Unstructured Medical records)} is a self-contained set of artificial EHRs in a primary care setting, fulfilling the following requirements: \setlist{nolistsep} \begin{itemize}[noitemsep] \item Each \rebut{record in SimSUM} is an \rebut{extract} representing a single patient encounter, eliminating the time aspect for simplicity. \item Each \rebut{record is made up of} structured tabular data and unstructured text. \item By design, clinical concepts expressed in the text and encoded in the tabular portion of SimSUM are connected through a Bayesian network representing domain knowledge.
+In this case, the domain is respiratory diseases, with their associated symptoms and underlying conditions. \item The unstructured text in SimSUM contains additional context on some of the encoded tabular variables. \rebut{For example, symptoms are stored as structured tabular data, while the text elaborates on the nature of these symptoms, including their severity, onset, and other details.} \end{itemize}

-As a specific use-case, we choose the domain of respiratory diseases in primary care.
-Specifically, we envision the scenario where a patient visits a primary care doctor with some respiratory symptoms.
-The doctor notes down the patient's symptoms in a clinical note, along with some additional context, and stores this in the electronic patient record together with the encoded diagnosis, as well as the encoded symptoms.
-In a realistic setting, the primary care doctor would only encode the primary complaint, rather than all symptoms.
-However, since we aim to build a dataset which can be used to train CIE models, where the concepts of interest are the symptoms expressed in the text, we encode all these symptoms in the artificial EHR.
-The tabular portion of the EHR additionally contains background information on the underlying health conditions of the patient, which may help the doctor with their diagnosis.
+SimSUM is constructed in the domain of respiratory diseases, simulating patient visits to a primary care doctor.
+We mimic the scenario where the doctor notes down the patient's symptoms in a clinical note, along with some additional context, and stores this in the EHR together with the encoded diagnosis, as well as the encoded symptoms.
+Additionally, the EHR stores tabular background information on the underlying health conditions of the patient.\\

-Section \ref{sec:methodology} describes the process of generating our SynSUM dataset of synthetic patient records in the domain of respiratory diseases.
-This dataset is made up of 10.000 fictional patient encounters, each represented by a set of structured tabular variables and free clinical text notes describing the encounter.
-Then, Section \ref{sec:CIE_baselines} runs some simple symptom predictors on our dataset, which can form a baseline for further research.
-Finally, Section \ref{sec:discussion} discusses the potential application of our dataset to clinical information extraction, as well as to other areas of research, while also highlighting its limitations.